andrkois/network-analysis-dave-gibbons/README.md

-# network-analysis-dave-gibbons
+# Network Analysis of Dave Gibbons' Bluesky account
-This is a network analysis of Dave Gibbons Bluesky account.
+This is a network analysis of Dave Gibbons' Bluesky account.